-Again, the objective proposed for the year 2022 was met ahead of schedule, since, as of November 2021 the number of women on the Board of Directors is equivalent to 40% of the positions in the board.
+Again, the objective proposed for the year 2023 was met ahead of schedule, since, as of November 2021 the number of women on the Board of Directors exceeds 40% of the positions in the board.

-A Diversity target is included in the annual variable remuneration and in the Long Term Incentive of the Chief Executive Officer as part of the ESG targets included in the Remuneration Policy approved by the 2022 AGM, also included for Senior Management, as well as in the variable remuneration of the entire management team worldwide.
+A Diversity target is included in the annual variable remuneration and in the Long Term Incentive of the Chief Executive Officer as part of the ESG targets included in the Remuneration Policy, also included for Senior Management, as well as in the variable remuneration of the entire management team worldwide.